 Creating welcoming and inclusive learning environments is essential for supporting UCI’s diverse student body.
-To promote this goal, DTEI has put together this collection of inclusive teaching practices to help instructors make their classrooms more equitable and accessible for all students.
+To promote this goal, DTEI has put together this collection of inclusive teaching practices to help instructors make their classrooms (in person or online) more equitable and accessible for all students.
 Please note that this is not an exhaustive list, but these practices offer a great place to start.

 - Avoid attendance policies.
 These policies disadvantage students with medical needs as well as students facing personal emergencies.